 What to Add in Your .htaccess File

 First, open your .htaccess file.
-It is ideal to make a copy of your original .htaccess file, in case you accidentally make a mistake and need to revert.
+It’s ideal to make a copy of your original .htaccess file, in case you accidentally make a mistake and need to revert.
 It is now time to enable the expire headers module. (set the ‘ExpiresActive’ to ‘On’), so add this to your .htaccess file:

 # Enable expirations ExpiresActive On

-It may be helpful to add a “Default directive” for a default expiry date, so that is the 2 rows you will add now:
+It may be helpful to add a “Default directive” for a default expiry date.
+Therefore, that is the 2 rows you will add now:

 # Enable expirations ExpiresActive On # Default directive ExpiresDefault “access plus 1 month”

-Once you’ve completed this, you are done!
-Consider running another test with the resource tools mentioned above after implementing expire headers to see the results have improved.
-If you are still unsure on how to go about doing this, contact our team here at Centennial Arts with the link below!
+You have now leveraged browser caching by adding expire headers!
+If you are still unsure on how to go about doing this, contact us at Centennial Arts with the link below!